1. Jainism was founded by__________.

 Explanation: At the age of 42, he attained Kevala Jnana (omniscience).

-6. Mahavira attained enlightenment on the banks of:
+6. Mahavira attained enlightenment on the banks of__________.

 A) Ganga